 MEET ENINA BOGDANI, an alumna from the Graduate Certificate in Software Design & Development (‘20).
 Enina is a biology major who felt discouraged from taking computer science classes as an undergraduate because of the stigma that the classes are hard and might drop your GPA.
 Years later she took a coding class that ignited her passion to switch careers to software engineering.
-Enina started the GCSDD program while working full time and the skills she learned propelled her on a path to her new job as a software development engineer for the Bluetooth Special Interest Group.
+Enina started the GCSDD program while working full time and the skills she learned propelled her on a path to becoming a software development engineer at DynamoDB in Amazon Web Services.
 Read Enina’s Q&A interview.

 MEET EMILY HSU, a graduate from the Graduate Certificate in Software Design & Development ('17) and Master of Science in Computer Science & Software Engineering ('20).
 Emily worked in biotech for five years after graduating with a bachelor’s degree in biochemistry, and had the desire to try something new—switch careers.
 Wanting to become a software engineer, Emily found that the graduate certificate would teach her the fundamental skills needed to pursue this new career.
 Emily went on to graduate from our Master of Science in Computer Science & Software Engineering and now works as a software engineer at T-Mobile.
 Read Emily’s Q&A interview.

 MEET SIJIE CHEN, a graduate from the Graduate Certificate in Software Design & Development ('17).
 We had the opportunity to ask Sijie why she chose the GCSDD and what she thought about her experiences as a student in the program.
 Sijie is an international student who completed the graduate certificate while finishing a master’s program at UW Seattle.
 With her education, Sijie is set to join the Amazon Web Services team as a Software Development Engineer.
 We invite you to read Sijie's Q&A interview.